google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-South African Leaf -(107) NAN HUI YE Skip to main content

 Well, I continued, but taking three to four young leaves with my rice.
 I chewed the bitter leaves with some rice and gravy at the beginning of my breakfast or lunch.
 After swallowing the leaves, after the bitterness cleared (not as bitter as Andrographis paniculata or Hempedu bumi leave, slightly less bitter than Elaphantos scaber or Daun tutup bumi), there is a subtle sweetness and what was more pleasing to me was the fact that the leaves took care of my appetite or craving.

-Lilly Chew told me that the leaves from Pokok South Afrika is a "cure all."
-Saw Har, the other survivor who gave me the cutting, told me that she knew one lady who had cancer of uterus or ovary, and while waiting for op day, had taken the leaves regularly and pre-op ultra sound showed that the tumour had regressed and the op was cancelled.
+Lilly Chew told me that the leaves from Pokok South Afrika is a "cure-all."
+Saw Har, the other survivor who gave me the cutting, told me that she knew one lady who had cancer of the uterus or ovary, and while waiting for op day, had taken the leaves regularly and pre-op ultrasound showed that the tumor had regressed and the op was canceled.
 I am sure, that lady had other healing practices.

 We usually hear such fantastic story about others who tried recommended remedy.
 I really don’t know whether it is truly a cure.
-Well, placebo is also a cure, what I called “faith at work.”
-What I know is that I can’t afford to wait for its therapeutic trials whether in animal or in human, but what I knew from taking the leaves is that it works for me.
+Well, a placebo is also a cure, what I call “faith at work.”
+What I know is that I can’t afford to wait for its therapeutic trials whether in animals or in humans, but what I knew from taking the leaves is that it works for me.
 I guess those recommended herbs that are bitter, are good for us survivors.
 The bitter the better.
-Probably the bitter chemical inhibit the growth factor for tumour or cancer.
-ANY ONE KNOWING THE SCIENTIFIC NAME, PLEASE HELP!
+Probably the bitter chemical inhibits the growth factor for tumours or cancer.
+ANYONE KNOWING THE SCIENTIFIC NAME, PLEASE HELP!

 14 Comments: